 The NFFD is certified to respond to all medical emergencies experienced by our residents and visitors to Niagara Falls.
 These include auto extrications, industrial accidents, and general medical assistance calls.
-The NFFD responds to between 6,500 and 7,000 calls per year on average.
+The NFFD responds to over 7,000 calls per year on average.

 The Niagara Falls Fire Department members are committed to ensuring the safety of its citizens and visitors of Niagara Falls and enhancing our community’s quality of life.

 City of Niagara Falls Fire and Police – 9/11 Tribute

 Fire House 8’s – Memorial Park on Royal Avenue and Hyde Park Blvd.

 Fire Chief Joe Pedulla

 3115 Walnut Avenue, Niagara Falls, N.Y.
 14301